HSLU-IFZ-Competence-Center-Investments/Prototyp-Machine-Customer/README.md

    An autonomous agent consumes a paid LLM service.
 The agent receives an x402 payment challenge, signs the payment payload with its own wallet, retries the request with the payment information, and receives the LLM response after successful payment handling.

 2. **Provider-side prototype**
-   A service provider exposes a payment-protected API endpoint.
-The provider returns a `402 Payment Required` response, verifies and settles the payment through a facilitator, and releases the protected API service only after the payment condition has been satisfied.
+   A local FastAPI service provider exposes a payment-protected dummy API endpoint.
+The provider returns a `402 Payment Required` response, verifies and settles the payment through a facilitator, and releases the protected dummy service only after the payment condition has been satisfied.

 Together, the two prototypes illustrate how x402 can connect autonomous service consumption with programmable API monetization.